Lady Anne Clifford: Marriages and children

 Both marriages were reportedly difficult; contemporaries cited Lady Anne's unyielding personality as a cause, whilst her cousin Edward Russell, 3rd Earl of Bedford, compared her to the River Rhone.
-A more sympathetic view might blame some of the troubles in her first marriage on her husband's extravagance and his infidelities.
+A more sympathetic viewpoint would attribute some of the troubles in her first marriage to her husband's extravagance and his infidelities.
 Her first husband was a prominent figure at court.
 Her disagreement with her husband over her inheritance claims proved another source of difficulty within their marriage.
-Lord Dorset believed she should settle the inheritance case rather than pursue it through the courts.
-In disagreeing with and defying her husband's wishes, Lady Anne was breaking with the norm of obedience to her husband.
+Lord Dorset believed she should settle the inheritance case rather than pursue it.
 A central conflict with her second husband lay in her decision to allow her younger daughter to make her own choice of husband.